 "I'm proud because we help people, and I like helping people," said CE Third Grader James Brewer.

-The Max Cure Foundation receives up to $1 per pair of shoes and, in return, distributes that money in the form of gift cards to low-income and military families who have children battling pediatric cancer.
+The Max Cure Foundation receives up to $1 per pair of shoes and, in return, distributes that money in the form of gift cards to families who have children battling pediatric cancer.
 Since it started in November 2011, the Max Cure Foundation has helped more than 100 families in 17 states.

 How to donate your old or outgrown sneakers to Dunk Your Kicks:

 Remember that the shoes will be used as footwear, so make sure there aren't any holes or tears and that the rubber soles are still intact.
-Leave the laces in the sneakers and tie them to keep the pair together.
+Leave the laces in the sneakers and tie them to each other to keep the pair together.
 The biggest demand is for adult shoe sizes (5-11); however, all sizes are accepted for donation.